GoldenRatio3/GomokoAI/README.md

 ## Improvements

-1. Search for winning move, if found return that move
+1. Add minimax terminating function e.g. if one player has 5 in a row, Stop!
-2. convert string to int comparision
+2. Search for winning move, if found return that move
 3. Update eval function; taking into consideration blocks and consective score, seperate eval function for three states, vertical, horizontal and diagonal
 4. Add video of play against other agents